 An abnormal MTHFR function can also inhibit the metabolisation of the toxic metabolite homocysteine into the amino acid methionine, as 5-MTHF is required for this process.
 If the concentration of homocysteine is and remains too high, this can lead to health problems.

 However, an increase in the homocysteine level can also be caused by a deficiency of folate, vitamin B2, vitamin B6, vitamin B12 or betaine, or by an abnormal function of the enzyme methionine synthase (MTR).
-In practice, a reduced MTHFR function alone will not therefore quickly lead to insufficient quantities of 5-MTHF.
+In practice, a slightly reduced MTHFR function alone will not therefore quickly lead to insufficient quantities of 5-MTHF.

 The enzyme MTHFR does not directly influence the metabolisation of drugs.
 However, there are drugs that, just like the enzyme MTHFR, have an impact on folic acid metabolism.
 A well-known example is methotrexate, a drug used to treat rheumatism and, in higher doses, as an anticancer drug.